Listed below are explanations of VCU Division of Administration major projects.

 With many unknowns in our future, to include the future arrival of GRTC's BRT (the Pulse), projected campus growth, and our constant lease turnover, Parking and Transportation is moving forward with the development of a 5 Year Plan, which will address many of these issues, including the development of an interim solution for the space reduction on the MCV Campus.
 Additionally, as part of this plan, a detailed financial plan and inclusive maintenance schedule will be included utilizing data from consulting firm Kimley Horn.
-The estimated completion time for this 5 Year Plan is Spring 2018.
+The estimated completion time for this 5 Year Plan is spring 2018.

 Parking Policy Creation

 In efforts to provide a framework for departmental resolutions, there exists a need for an official parking policy document.
 This document, to be generated through the Parking and Transportation Advisory Committee, will extend campus-wide and simplify the user experience by addressing commonly asked questions and issues.
-The estimated completion time for this document is Spring 2018.
+The estimated completion time for this document is summer 2018.

 VCU Police Projects

 VCU Police created the Law Enforcement Apprentice Program (LEAP) to fill a gap during the hiring process for new recruits — specifically the time between background investigations and the VCUPD Academy’s start date.
 From start to finish, a typical police hiring process can take an extensive amount of time to complete.
-LEAP allows VCUPD to start the vetting process and to put viable candidates to work.
+LEAP allows VCUPD to start the vetting process and put viable candidates to work.
 These candidates receive a conditional offer of employment and radio and bike training; they serve as additional eyes and ears for police on campus.
-LEAP staff is equipped with yellow VCU shirts and jackets and work in high pedestrian traffic areas and buildings, where.
+LEAP staff members are equipped with yellow VCU shirts and jackets and work in high pedestrian traffic areas and buildings.
 Their mission is to be highly visible and engaging with students, faculty, staff, and visitors and to report any safety issues to the police.
 Once they successfully complete their background investigation, they will begin the VCUPD basic law enforcement academy as recruits.

 VCU Technology Services Projects